nagasudhirpulla/taming_python/blog/skills/dataframe_select_columns.md

 # this will print pandas.core.series.Series
 ```

+Notice that the type of `kharData` is Series and the type of `filteredDf` is DataFrame.
+This is because `kharData` variable

 ### Online Interpreter
 Although we recommend to practice the above examples in Visual Studio Code, you can run these examples online at https://www.tutorialspoint.com/execute_python_online.php